 We would like to remind ONC that for many providers, especially individual providers and those in small practices, interoperability would provide an incredible amount of depth of access to health information and would inherently reduce clinician burden.
 Secretary Azar states that health information technology tools need to be intuitive and functional, so that clinicians may focus more on their patients rather than documentation efforts.
 GPM agrees with Secretary Azar’s notion.

-GPM provides comment on the following:
+GPM provides comment on the following

 Clinician burden